The Free Starship

 Radiator area from Stefan-Boltzmann:[21]

-Tier B coupling.
-If interstellar acceleration requires fusion power in the tens of terawatts (Appendix C, Mode 3), then either the vast majority of that power must leave as directed exhaust energy with minimal waste heat fraction, or radiator area becomes implausibly large.
-Mode 3’s direct fusion product exhaust is intrinsically efficient in this regard — the charged products carry the energy out of the system.
+Mode 3’s direct fusion product exhaust is intrinsically efficient here.
+The charged products carry the energy out of the system.
 The waste heat fraction is the residual: neutron losses, Bremsstrahlung, incomplete product confinement.
 Keeping that fraction below ~1% at TW scale is the radiator design constraint that makes Tier B architecturally coherent with km²-class panels rather than requiring continent-scale surfaces.

 F. Life Support Mass Balance

 Oxygen closure is a harder bottleneck.
 NASA’s current state-of-the-art recovers ~50% of oxygen from exhaled CO₂ via Sabatier reduction.[14]
-The mechanism is structural: the Sabatier reaction produces methane (CH₄), which is currently vented overboard — losing four hydrogen atoms per carbon atom processed.
+The mechanism is structural: the Sabatier reaction produces methane (CH₄), which is currently vented overboard, losing four hydrogen atoms per carbon atom processed.
 Since water electrolysis depends on that hydrogen to regenerate O₂, venting methane caps maximum oxygen recovery at ~50% without post-processing.
-Closing this loop further (toward ≥75–95%) requires cracking the methane to recover hydrogen — via pyrolysis, solid oxide electrolysis, or plasma decomposition — or bypassing the Sabatier entirely with biological photosynthesis.
-ESA’s MELiSSA programme is the most sustained effort toward near-complete closure using integrated bio-regenerative loops.[11]

 G. Transit Times

 At 0.05c, Alpha Centauri (4.37 ly): years.
 At 0.02c: 218 years.
 These are cruise-phase durations only.
-Acceleration and deceleration time depends on the assumed thrust: at Mode 3 conditions (~0.02 m/s², or ~0.002 g — derived from Appendix C: for kg average burn mass, reflecting propellant carried during acceleration/deceleration; m/s²; N), reaching 0.05c takes:
+Acceleration and deceleration time depends on the assumed thrust: at Mode 3 conditions (~0.02 m/s², or ~0.002 g—derived from Appendix C: for kg average burn mass, reflecting propellant carried during acceleration/deceleration; m/s²; N), reaching 0.05c takes:

 Symmetric deceleration adds another ~24 years.
 Total mission duration at 0.05c: roughly 87 + 48 ≈ 135 years.
 At 0.02c the burn phases shorten to ~10 years each, giving ~238 years total.
 Both are within a single extended human lifetime with torpor,[7] though the 0.05c case is tighter.
-The factor-of-2.5 velocity difference separates single-generation from multi-generational transit, and trades directly against thrust power and propellant requirements (Appendices C, H).
+The factor-of-2.5 velocity difference separates single-generation from multi-generational transit.
+It trades directly against thrust power and propellant requirements (Appendices C, H).

 H. Propellant Loading Timelines